 In 2016 Mercy Heritage Centre Perth partnered with Heritage Perth to produce an education program based on Mother Ursula Frayne.
 The Mercy Heritage Centre Perth is proud to be able to present this new resource for teachers and students called “The significance of the Sisters of Mercy in shaping the Swan River Colony 1829 to 1900”.

 This program, aimed at the Year 5 HASS Western Australia and National History Curricula links allows students to learn about the role of Mother Ursula Frayne and her religious companions and their contribution to shaping the colony of Perth.
-It is hoped that teachers will embrace this opportunity to work with the history of the Sisters of Mercy with students and also share the rich resource that is the Mercy Heritage Centre Perth.
+It is hoped that teachers will embrace this opportunity to work with the history of the Sisters of Mercy with students.

-Visit the Sisters of Mercy website to view the resources and find out how to book your visit.
+Visit the Sisters of Mercy website to view the resources.